 The websites listed below allow users to watch TV shows through their site, by way of streaming video.
-Some of these sites provide the streaming TV at no cost, but available content may be limited.
+Some sites provide the streaming TV at no cost, but available content may be limited.
 Other sites require a small subscription fee to watch all available TV shows or a subscription to a cable or satellite service.
-You may need to login with your cable or satellite service account to verify your eligibility to watch TV shows through the site, but no additional costs are required.
+You may need to log in with your cable or satellite service account to verify your eligibility to watch TV shows through the site, but no additional costs are required.

 - Hulu - The number one location for finding full and legal TV shows, trailers, and some movies for US visitors.
 Hulu is a joint venture between NBC, Fox, and many more.